pretty-games/pretty-games.github.io/src/content/about.md

 ---
+layout: about
 title: "About Us"
-date: 2019-04-26T20:18:54+03:00
-author: Hotjuice
+showtitle: false
 #heroimage: /images/author.jpg
-layout: about
 ---

+### Hello There!
-We make games as a hobby and we try to make them pretty :)
+We make games as a hobby
+... and we make them pretty :)

+The name **Pretty Games** is a word play on our names
+> Pri & Ti
+> Priti
+> — Pretty